photon87/mc22/README.md

 ![MultiMC Add Instance](images/multimc_profile.png)

 - Click "Profiles" in the top right of the main screen.
-- Select "Manage Accounts"
+- Select "Manage Accounts".
 - On the right select "Add Microsoft" or "Add Mojang" to login to your minecraft Account.
-- After you login close the setting screen.
+- After you login, close the settings screen.

 ---
 **Run Minecraft**